cmd2001/CSCI2100A_24P1/README.md

 ##### Windows

-This part is a little complicated.
+This part is a little complicated as Windows does not come with a package manager and C++ compiler, we have to install the entire toolkit manually.

 To begin with, check your system to make sure there is no existing `g++` command.
 If you have installed `mingw` or `cygwin`, you should uninstall them or remove then from environment variables first.